Latent Autoencoder Ensemble Kalman Filter for Nonlinear Data assimilation: Introduction

 Extensive research has aimed to enhance the robustness of EnKF-type methods in nonlinear and non-Gaussian settings.
 Sigma-point filters, including the unscented and cubature Kalman filters, propagate carefully chosen samples through nonlinear models to improve moment approximations~\cite{Julier1997UKF,Arasaratnam2009CKF}.
 Particle filters offer greater flexibility by representing the posterior with weighted ensembles~\cite{Reich2015probability}, but they typically suffer from severe weight degeneracy in high-dimensional systems.
+More recently, generative approaches based on score and diffusion models have been proposed to directly model complex posterior distributions~\cite{Bao2024EnSF,Li2025SOAD,Rozet2023SDA}.
 Alternative approaches reinterpret the Bayesian update as a deterministic transport or flow of probability measures~\cite{Spantini2022OT}, while hybrid variational–ensemble methods incorporate gradient information to better handle nonlinear observation operators~\cite{Buehner2010Hybrid}.
 Despite these advances, achieving accurate, stable, and scalable filtering for strongly nonlinear, high-dimensional systems remains a fundamental challenge.

 Recently, deep learning has emerged as a powerful tool for addressing nonlinear DA problems~\cite{Arcucci2021DDA,Bocquet2021enkf,BUIZZA2022DAML}.
 Neural networks have been used to learn surrogate dynamical models, approximate observation operators, and correct model error directly from data~\cite{WANG2025CPC, WANG2026JCP, CHENG2022surrogate, Zhu2019DDA}.
 While some approaches iteratively retrain networks during the assimilation cycle~\cite{BRAJARD2020DAMLL96}, such strategies are often impractical for real-time sequential filtering and may lack stability and interpretability.
 These limitations have motivated the development of \emph{latent data assimilation} methods, which seek to reduce dimensionality and nonlinearity by performing DA in a learned low-dimensional latent space.
 One class of methods constructs surrogate dynamics in latent coordinates and incorporates observational corrections during time integration~\cite{LI2024LAINR,Peyron2021LA}.
 A complementary class embeds both system states and observations into a latent space and performs filtering updates directly in latent variables~\cite{AKBARI2023latent,Amendola2021LA,cheng2023generalised}.
 However, in the presence of heterogeneous or strongly nonlinear observations, separate encoders are often required for states and observations, leading to mismatched latent representations and inconsistencies between forecast and analysis steps.